-SENIOR C# BACK END DEVELOPER - IT-Online
+Senior C# Back End Developer - IT-Online

-The role calls for Senior Back End C# Developer’s with key integration skills (RESTful APIs via RabbitMQ or Kafka).
-You will be supporting an investing platform while collaborating with an intelligent, highly productive team!
-You will be creating new Software; while having the freedom and autonomy to work anywhere you choose
+The role calls for Mid to Senior Back End Developer’s with expert integration skills (RESTful APIs via RabbitMQ or Kafka).
+You will be supporting an investment platform where you will get involved in the implementation of a mathematical design.

-This is 100% remote work on a UK Time zone, so you also need the drive and accountability to work at a decent pace!
+You will get involved in enterprise Software Projects, pushing into the cloud, while engaging with an intelligent, highly productive team.
+This is a Human centric environment with a deep learning tech culture, working mostly from home.

 Key experience includes: